adxthyx/Attendance--Face_Recognition/README.md

 Step1:Clone this repo

-Step2: Install requirements.tx by using pip/pip3 install -r requirements.txt
+Step2: Install requirements.txt by using "pip/pip3 install -r requirements.txt"

 Step3: The final prototype is app4.py, so use that instead of other python scripts